Mitgliederverwaltung am Laptop

 As you may have already noticed, the search for members is not just about the outside, but actually, if you want to raise it sustainably, a lot about the people in your own club.
 Why should you come up with any “goodies” when all you have to do is ask the existing members what they think of in the club.
 P.S.
 Doing a survey only when there are problems is clearly too late.

 A regular survey (every six to nine months) across the club with five questions will help you immensely to understand what the problems and opportunities are in your club.
-You can do this on Vereinsplaner with the Survey feature to ask the entire club up to ten questions per survey.
+You can do this on Vereinsplaner with the survey feature.
+Here you can ask the entire club up to ten questions per survey.
 Here is a small example of how a survey to find members can be structured:

 Vertrag unterzeichnen Mitglied